-Historically, the City has utilized revenues generated by the System to fund significantly more than 50% of the cost of capital improvement projects.
-See "POWER SUPPLY REQUIREMENTS - Electric Capital Improvement Plan and Additional Debt," "THE WATER SYSTEM-Water Supply Capital Improvement Plan and Additional Debt," and "THE WASTEWATER SYSTEM - Wastewater System Capital Improvement Plan and Additional Debt" for a description of projected capital improvement projects and the expected sources of funding thereof.
-To assist in budgeting for the payment of future capital improvement projects with available revenues, and in anticipation of the expectation that the City will need to issue a significant amount of additional debt (potentially issued as Additional Senior Lien Obligations, Additional Junior Lien Obligations or Subordinate Lien Obligations) to fund the Board's purchase of a portion of a new electric generating facility (see "POWER SUPPLY REQUIREMENTS - Owned Generation Facilities - Proposed New Electric Generation Facility"), the System engaged Black & Veatch in 2012 to conduct a System-wide rate study.
-Based in part on the Black & Veatch rate study, the Board recommended, and the City Commission approved on December 17, 2012, a five-year plan to increase average electric rates, water rates and wastewater rates.
-Such approved average rate increases are summarized below:
+Historically, the City has utilized revenues generated by the System to fund more than 50% of the cost of capital improvement projects.
+See "POWER SUPPLY REQUIREMENTS - Electric Capital Improvement Plan and Additional Debt," "THE WATER SYSTEM- Water Supply Capital Improvement Plan and Additional Debt," and "THE WASTEWATER SYSTEM - Wastewater System Capital Improvement Plan and Additional Debt" for a description of projected capital improvement projects and the expected sources of funding thereof.
+To assist in budgeting for the payment of future capital improvement projects with available revenues, in January 2020 the BPUB Board contracted with Willdan Financial Services to conduct a Water and Wastewater Rate Study.
+The study had an estimated completion date of May 6, 2020, but due to the COVID-19 pandemic, the finalization of the rate study has been delayed.
+The Water and Wastewater Rate Study will be for a Five-Year Rate Plan.